VillagerUnknown/VillagerCoin/README.md

 * 100 Iron Coins = 1 Gold Coin
 * 100 Gold Coins = 1 Emerald Coin
 * 100 Emerald Coins = 1 Netherite Coin

+The crafting tables will calculate the conversions for you.

 **Currency Conversion Crafting**